 ANALYSIS / Pablo Gurbindo Palomo

 The negotiations for the European budget for the period 2021-2027 are crucial for the future of the Union.
-After the failure of the extraordinary summit of February 20-21, time is running out and the Member States must put aside their differences to reach a agreement before December 31, 2020.
+After the failure of the extraordinary summit of February 20 and 21, time is running out and the Member States must put aside their differences in order to reach an agreement before December 31, 2020.

-The negotiation of a new European Multiannual Financial framework (MFF) is always complicated and capital as the ambition of the Union depends on the amount of money that Member States are willing to contribute.
-But the negotiation of this new budget item, for the period 2021-2027, has an added complication: it is the first without the United Kingdom after Brexit.
+The negotiation of a new European Multiannual Financial framework (MFF) is always complicated and crucial because the ambition of the Union depends on the amount of money that the Member States are willing to contribute.
+But the negotiation of this new budget heading, for the period 2021-2027, has an added complication: it is the first without the United Kingdom after Brexit.
 This complication does not lie in the absence of the British in the negotiations (for some that is more of a relief) but in the 75 billion euros they have stopped contributing.

 What is MFP?

-The framework Multiannual Financial Framework is the EU's long-term budgetary framework and sets the limits of expense of the Union, both as a whole and in its different fields of activity, for a period of not less than 5 years.
-In addition, the MFF includes a number of provisions and "special instruments" beyond that, so that even in unforeseen circumstances such as crises or emergencies, funds can be used to address the problem.
+The Multiannual Financialframework (MFF ) is the EU's long-term budgetary framework and sets the expense limits for the Union, both as a whole and in its different areas of activity, for a period of not less than 5 years.
+In addition, the MFF includes a number of provisions and "special instruments" beyond that, so that, even in unforeseen circumstances such as crises or emergencies, funds can be used to address the problem.
 This is why the MFF is crucial, as it sets the political priorities and objectives for the coming years.

-This framework is initially proposed by the Commission and, on this basis, the committee (composed of all Member States) negotiates and has to reach a unanimous agreement .
-After this the proposal is sent to the European Parliament for approval.
+This framework is initially proposed by the Commission and, on this basis, the committee (composed of all member states) negotiates and has to reach a unanimous agreement .
+The proposal is then sent to the European Parliament for approval.

 The amount allocated to the MFF is calculated on the basis of the Gross National Income (GNI) of the member states, i.e. the sum of the remuneration of the factors of production of all members.
 But customs duties, agricultural and sugar levies and other revenues such as VAT are also part of it.